ChicoState/FightMe/backend/README.md

         "chatroomId": 1
     }
     ```
 4. With this, you can use the GET endpoints to see the data you just created.
-If you want to get all, usually its withoutt the _/1_ at the end of the url.
+If you want to get all, usually its without the _/1_ at the end of the url.
 But if you want something more specific, you can add the id at the end.
     * Heres an example of the GET request:
     With the URL being: http://localhost:8080/api/users/1 on GET
     ```